matyalatte/tuw/docs/Building.md

 And it should support your platform as well if [libui](https://github.com/libui-ng/libui-ng) supports.

-## CMake
+## Meson

-There are platform-specific documents for building the executable with CMake.
+There are platform-specific documents for building the executable with [Meson](https://github.com/mesonbuild/meson).

 -   [Building Workflow for Windows](./Build-on-Windows.md)
 -   [Building Workflow for macOS](./Build-on-Mac.md)